 This is to enable you to feed the output into another device, typically an amplifier, that is designed to work with a specific and a particular input range.

-It is possible that the output impedance of one of the outputs is significantly different than the other.
+It is possible that the output impedance of one of the outputs is significantly different from the other.
 This would surprise me, though, as output buffers capable of driving typical headphones are cheap and it is a good design practice, to stick them or any outputs where an inexperienced user could easily plug a pair of headphones.

 So, basically, The LineOut is a signal output( high impedance, low power capability) intended for an external amplifier or powered speaker.
 It may burn out if you overload it.